 On May 28, 1934, Dr. Allan Roy Dafoe was called to the house of Oliva and Elzire Dionne to help with a pregnancy.
-When he arrived, the two midwives (Mme.
-Legros, Elzire’s aunt, and Mme.
-Lebel, a neighbour) had already delivered 2 babies and were in the middle of a 3rd arriving.
-Dafoe took over the delivery of the last 2 births and helped Mrs. Dionne recover, as she was very ill.
+When he arrived, Douilda Legros and Mary-Jeanne Lebel, two local midwives, had delivered two tiny babies and were in the midst of a third arriving.
+Dr. Dafoe took over the delivery of the last two births and helped Mrs. Dionne recover, as she was very ill.
+Yvonne, Annette, Cécile, Emilie and Marie were welcomed into the world.

-Dafoe organized the midwives into getting more clean sheets, something to keep the babies in, and more heat in the house to keep them home.
-They were placed in a basket and set upon the open door of the oven and were primarily left alone, as the doctor was more concerned with tending to Elzire, since he did not believe the babies would survive.
-He did instruct the midwives to bathe the babies in warm olive oil and to feed them (using an eye dropper) a combination of water, corn syrup and rum.
+The premature infants were placed in a basket and set upon a chair in front of the open door of the oven and were primarily left alone, as the doctor tended to Mrs. Dionne.
+The babies were bathed in warm olive oil and fed a combination of water, corn syrup and rum using an eye dropper.
 This would stimulate their blood flow and heart rate.

 “Quintmania” Takes Over

-The arrival of the miracle babies would end up bringing 3 million visitors to the small village of Callander, Ontario between the years of 1934 and 1943 making it as popular as Niagara Falls, Radio City Music Hall, Gettsyburg and Mount Vernon.
+The arrival of the miracle babies ended up bringing three million visitors to the area between the years of 1934 and 1943 making it as popular as Niagara Falls, Radio City Music Hall, Gettsyburg and Mount Vernon.
 It became a sort of, “Northern Coney Island”.

-“Showings” first began with the nurses standing on the patio of the nursery, holding each baby up to a gathered crowd, with a nameplate to identify which Quint it was.
+“Showings” first began with the nurses standing on the patio of the nursery, holding each baby up to a gathered crowd, with a nameplate to identify which girl it was.
 As the crowds grew and the demand to see the girls increased, an outdoor observatory was built beside the nursery with a playground inside.
-Similar to viewing animals in a zoo, the crowds would rush the entrance when the gates opened and would pile inside to view the girls behind one-way screen that allegedly ensured that the girls couldn’t see or hear the people watching them play.
-The girls later corrected this assumption and stated that they were well aware that they were being observed.
-Soon souvenir shops were popping up, highways were paved, additional floors were added to hotels, and everybody seemed to be turning a profit from the influx of tourists.
-With the opening of “Quintland” and the Quint Observatory, the babies were available to be seen 2 times a day.
-Everyone around the world heard of the news of the Quints, creating instant celebrity status for the five little girls.
+Similar to viewing animals in a zoo, the crowds would line up to enter the building to view the girls behind one-way screen that allegedly ensured that the girls couldn’t see or hear the people watching them play.
+The sisters later corrected this assumption and stated that they were well aware that they were being observed.
+Soon souvenir shops were built, highways were paved, additional floors were added to hotels, and everybody seemed to be turning a profit from the influx of tourists.
+With the opening of “Quintland” and the observatory, the babies were available to be seen 2 times a day.
+Everyone around the world heard of the news of the quintuplets, creating instant celebrity status for the five little girls.

-The girls became a 5-hundred-million dollar asset to the province of Ontario.
-Tourism boomed, endorsement deals were signed, 3 Hollywood films were filmed, celebrities of the day were taking trips to the North to meet the doctor and view the babies, businesses dramatically increased and it seemed the everybody was making money off the miracle birth.
-The father himself eventually ran 2 souvenir shops and sold his autograph, though he would need the money for the eventual custody battle and court fees that loomed down the road.
-The 2-year guardianship period was extended to 18-years, but after years of fighting to regain custody, the Dionne family was reunited in 1943 when the entire family moved into a newly built, $50,000 building known as “The Big House”.
+The girls became a five-hundred-million dollar asset to the province of Ontario.
+They starred in three Hollywood films, and their faces could be found on everything from radios and spoons, to pocket mirrors and dolls.
+Many celebrities took trips to the North to meet the doctor and view the babies, businesses dramatically increased and it seemed the everybody was making money off the miracle birth.
+After years of fighting to regain custody, the Dionnes were reunited in 1943 when the entire family moved into a newly built, $50,000 building known as “The Big House”.
 Today, this building is part of Nipissing Manor.

 The odds of quintuplets are 1 in 57, 289, 761.
 A single egg was twinned once to produce Yvonne & Annette, and then twinned twice to produce Cecile and another egg.
 This other egg split to produce Emilie and Marie.
 It was only the third set of identical quintuplets in recorded history; they were the only ones to survive more than a few hours in the 500 years previous.
-Elzire had passed an egg-shaped object 3 months into her pregnancy, and this was believed to have potentially be a 6th child.
-All were right handed and their hair whorls ran counter-clockwise except Emilie, who was was a mirror twin of Marie.
+Mrs. Dionne had passed an egg-shaped object three months into her pregnancy, and this was believed to have potentially been a sixth child.
+All were right handed and their hair whorls ran counter-clockwise except Emilie, who was was a mirror twin of Marie and was left handed.

 Yvonne Edouida Marie was the first born at 4:10 am.